felipefariasdasilva/felipefariasdasilva/README.md

 ### Hello World!
 How you doing? 👋

-My name is Felipe Farias from Brazil.
-I've been work as full stack engineer since 2018.
+My name is Felipe Farias from Brazil :brazil:

+I've been work as a software engineer since 2018.

-I always loved technology and to start my carreer I resolved study Computer Engineer at UNIFEI.
+I always loved technology and, to start my career I resolved study Computer Engineer at UNIFEI.

-Since my graduate I don't stop study and my actual development stack is: Java and SpringBoot, Docker, Jenkins and GCP.
+Since my graduation, I don't stop study and my actual development stack is
+- Java (SpringBoot),
+- Docker,
+- Jenkins,
+- React,
+- GCP.

 <!--